zhutoulala/vulnscan/docs/README.md

 Disassembly scanner uses [capstone](https://www.capstone-engine.org/) to disassemble the whole code section of target file.
 By examining the call sequence pattern of the potential vulnerable functions, it would be able to tell if those functions contains certain known vulnerabilities or not.

+## Signatures
+signature is the information exacted from source code patches, that can uniquely identify one vulnerability.
+Download the latest [signatures](vulnscan.sigs)

 ## How to build on Linux
 ```
 mkdir build